jonasmalacofilho/arduino-usb-tester/README.md

 ### Flashing stock or custom firmware

-To flash a new firmware to an Uno in DFU mode, stock or custom, use [dfu-programmer]:
+To flash a new firmware to an Uno in DFU mode, stock or custom, use [dfu-programmer](https://dfu-programmer.github.io):

 ```
 # physically set the Uno to enter DFU mode